FIN392/Raspberry/My_Raspberry_installation/README.md

 sudo reboot
 ```

-Once started again, check the SSH and RDP accesses with the IP [IP_LAN], and then disconnect the LAN cable and check again with the IP [IP_WLAN].
+Once started again, check the SSH and RDP accesses with the IP [IP_LAN], and then unplug the LAN cable and check again with the IP [IP_WLAN].

 ---